-Like conjunctivitis and keratitis, epiphora is not a disease in itself.
-Rather, it is a group of symptoms that can be caused by different diseases.
+Epiphora is not a disease in itself.
+Rather, it is a group of symptoms that different diseases can cause.
 Essentially, epiphora means a surplus of tears in the eyes.

-- Most commonly, the tear ducts become blocked, so tears cannot drain away normally.
-This is often seen in Persian breeds of cat.
+- The tear duct becoming blocked, so tears cannot drain away normally.
+This is often seen in Persian breeds.
 These cats have flat faces, so it is difficult for tears to drain away effectively.

-- Corneal ulcers/ keratitis (because the outermost film on the cornea usually helps distribute tears effectively)
+- Corneal ulcers/keratitis.
+This is because the outermost film on the cornea usually helps distribute tears effectively.

-- Viral and bacterial infections may also cause excess tears
+- Viral and bacterial infections may cause excess tears.

 Cats with epiphora tend to have very wet eyes, and the tears can stain the skin underneath the eyes.
-In many cases, the wet tears can appear red or brown which is very worrying from the owner’s perspective because it looks like dried on blood.
+In many cases, the wet tears can appear red or brown, which looks like dried-on blood.

-To help make your cat more comfortable, you may wish to dab away the wetness every hour or so with a 100% cotton pad but don’t use anything stronger than this.
+To help make your cat more comfortable, you may wish to dab away the wetness every hour with a cotton pad.
+Be gentle as the eye area is sensitive.

 Can Allergies Cause Eye Discharge in Cats?